sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 -   `not_matcher`: Inverts the result of a predicate.

 #### Config: `RateLimitQuotaBucketSettings`

-which
-contains the information needed to associate the RPC with `bucket_id` and the default rate limiting configuration.

 The `RateLimitQuotaBucketSettings` message configures the behavior of a bucket.
 We will support the following fields: